-rates sharply responded to rising interest rates and significantly drained life insurers' liquidity.
+In Internet Appendix B, we describe three historical episodes, during which surrender rates sharply responded to rising interest rates and significantly drained life insurers' liquidity.
 More recently, since euro-area interest rates started to rise significantly in 2022, life insurers are facing large increases in surrender payouts, "highlighting a significant change in customer behavior" (Fitch Wire, 2023b).
-In the case of the Italian life insurer Eurovita, the associated capital shortfall led to regulatory interventions and, in particular, the temporary suspension of policyholders' surrender rights (Fitch Wire, 2023a).
+In the case of the Italian life insurer Eurovita, the associated capital shortfall led to supervisory interventions and, in particular, the temporary suspension of policyholders' surrender rights (Fitch Wire, 2023a).